Noncommutative unfolding of hypersurface singularity: Introduction

 \subsection{Acknowledgement}

 We are grateful to Martin Markl \footnote{Martin did this some 8 years ago} and Michel Van den Bergh for having pointed out at an error in the first version of the manuscript.
+We are also very grateful to anonymous referee of PhD thesis of D.L. who found an error in the published version of the paper.